 After you have received medical attention, contact my Auburn (530-823-0705) or Roseville office (916-884-0705) or call or text 530-305-7396 my cell for a free consultation.
 As a dog bite lawyer for 30+ years with one of the largest local settlements, I have the personal injury experience and expertise to take on your case.

 6. Ask us about a plastic surgery consult.

 If you think there will be a scar, our office can have you evaluated by a plastic surgeon.
 Before a plastic surgeon can give an opinion, your wound must be given sufficient time to heal.

 We are experienced dog bite attorneys

 Over the last 30 years, I have represented utility workers, postal workers, joggers, pedestrians, friends, family members, and neighbors who have suffered serious dog bite injuries.
-If you or someone you know has been bitten give me a call at my Auburn (530-823-0705) or Roseville (916-884-0705) office or fill out my contact form for a free consultation.
+If you or someone you know has been bitten give me a call at my Auburn (530-823-0705) or Roseville (916-884-0705) office or call or text my cell at 530-305-7396, or fill out my contact form for a free consultation.